burgersmoke/MADE-CRF/README.md

 Note that the best model used pretrained embeddings from UPitt which were made available to MADE 1.0 teams.

 Since it's not clear if these can be distributed, code using these embeddings has been disabled.

+# Troubleshooting

+* While loading the POS tagger in Windows (resources/pos/treebank_brill_aubt.pickle) it's possible to see this exception:
+** ModuleNotFoundError: No module named 'copy_reg\r'
+** If so, this can be fixed by using cygwin and running 'dos2unix' to convert this to proper line endings